Communication

 Storing app info

-After creating your app in vcita, make sure to store the "client_id", "client_secret", "app_code_name", "and app_id" values returned in the Create App API response.
+After creating your app in inTandem, make sure to store the "client_id", "client_secret", "app_code_name", "and app_id" values returned in the Create App API response.
+These will be needed for later authentication tasks.

-Step 2.
-Generating OAuth tokens
+Step 2: Generating OAuth tokens

-Ensure you can generate OAuth tokens for the businesses you want to connect to the messaging channel and store these tokens in a database for future use.
+Ensure you can generate OAuth tokens for the businesses you want to connect the messaging channel to, and store these tokens in a database for future use.

 Make sure you're able to generate, store, and retrieve these tokens dynamically.